NikhailVirik/BSc/README.md

 rules:

 1. explicit variables
-2. comments intensively
+2. comment if necessary
-3. COMMENTS EVERYTHING
+3. do not go insane